Model

 Note

-The dimension of the knapsack and the number of items are implicitly defined by the shape of weights and capacities.
+The number of dimensions and items are determined by the shape of weights and capacities.

 - class pyepo.model.grb.knapsackModel(weights, capacity)

-This class is optimization model for knapsack problem
+This class is an optimization model for the knapsack problem

 - _model